 - Carbohydrates: 62g

 - Protein: 42g

 - Vitamin A: 1164IU

 Commonly Asked Questions

-Do you turn the fish over in the oven when baking?
+Do you flip fish when baking?

 What do you eat with baked fish?

 ConclusionEnjoying delicious seafood doesn’t have to be expensive, especially when you can easily make it at home.
-Savor the flavors of our baked fish in tomato sauce and add it in your regular lunch rotation.
+Savor the flavors of our baked fish recipe with sauce and add it in your regular lunch rotation.
 You’ll be cooking fish more often after this.

 Have your own special recipe to share?
 Submit Your Recipe Today!